France-ioi/taskgrader/examples/README.md

 These are examples for the taskgrader.
-The full documentation for these examples can be found in the main README.md for the repository, or at https://github.com/France-ioi/taskgrader .
+The full documentation for these examples can be found in the folder `docs` of the repository, or at https://france-ioi.github.io/taskgrader/ .

 The example `testinput.json` can be tested by inputting it to the taskgrader: